panama69/RandomQuotes-K8s/Readme.md

         - Set the resource owner to OctopusSamples
         - Select Public Repositories (read-only) as the option.
     - Username will be your username.
-- Go to Library -> Feeds
-    - Add a docker hub feed
-    - Provide your username and PAT or a service account username and PAT otherwise you won't be able to create releases.

 ## 4. Configure your hosts file.
 Go to your hosts file (if on Windows) and add the following entries.
 The nginx ingress controller uses host headers for all routing.
 Doing this will allow you to easily access the application running on your k8s cluster.